Description: from GFX-BASE

 Link to this article: Select all

-(thanx to them and Amiga Arena for sending us a test version of the game).
+Available from: IOSpirit (thanx to Felix Schwarz for sending us a test version).

 reviewer:Richard Kapp, testing done by Richard Kapp and Michael vanAllen